jasonhemann/20FA-2800/_FAQ/improve-writing.md

 ---
-title: How and where can I improve my (technical) writing?
+title: Where can I improve my (technical) writing products?
 ---

 I love this question in part because Northeastern offers a *terrific*